Just released: How to raise venture capital in 2023

 • Fiduciaries must be covered by a fidelity bond equal to 10% or more of all plan assets.

-Who is a fiduciary?
+Who Is a Fiduciary?

 If you have discretion in administering and managing a plan or controlling the plan’s assets, you’re a fiduciary.
 It’s not limited to just those who touch money or manage transactions though.
 People in a variety of roles could be considered to have enough influence to be bound by certain fiduciary duties.